 Entry/Exit System (EES)

-This privacy statement explains how the Royal Netherlands Marechaussee will process your personal data for the European Entry/Exit System (hereinafter the “EES”).
-The General Data Protection Regulation (GDPR) will apply to these data processing operations.
+This privacy statement explains how the Royal Netherlands Marechaussee processes your personal data for the European Entry/Exit System (hereinafter the "EES").
+The General Data Protection Regulation (GDPR) applies to these data processing operations.

-The EES will contain personal data of third-country nationals who enter the territory of Member States for a short stay (a maximum of 90 days within a period of 180 days).
-The system will enter into operation later in 2024.
-From that time, information about your entry into and exit from the territory of Member States, as well as, if applicable, information about a refusal of entry into that territory, will be recorded in the EES.
+The EES contains personal data of third-country nationals who enter the territory of Member States for a short stay (a maximum of 90 days within a 180-day period).
+The system will enter into operation in the fall of 2024.
+From that time, information about your entry into and exit from the Member States’ territory, as well as, if applicable, information about refusal of entry, will be recorded in the EES.

 Your data will be collected and processed by the Royal Netherlands Marechaussee.
-Your personal data will be processed for border management, to prevent irregular migration and to simplify the management of migration flows.
-This requirement is set out in the corresponding Regulation (EU) 2017/2226.
+Your personal data will be processed for border management, preventing irregular migration, and facilitating the management of migration flows.
+This requirement is set out in Regulation (EU) 2017/2226.

 Pilot studies

-For the European Union as a whole, the EES is not scheduled to be operational until later in 2024.
-Nevertheless, pilot trials may be conducted at airports before then.
-These are necessary to ensure the reliable functioning of the EES in the Netherlands.
-If you are asked to participate in a pilot study, your participation will be entirely voluntary and without obligation.
-Your personal data will only be used to test self-service kiosks, for example.
-The data will not be used for any other purpose.
-Furthermore, your personal data will not be retained or shared with the central EES or any other party.
-In all other respects, the safeguards and rules set out in this privacy statement will apply during the pilot studies.
+For the European Union, the EES is scheduled to become operational in the fall of 2024.
+However, pilot trials may be conducted at airports earlier in 2024.
+These pilot studies are necessary to ensure the reliable functioning of the EES in the Netherlands.
+If you are asked to participate in such a pilot study, your participation will be entirely voluntary.
+Your personal data will only be used to test functionalities, such as self-service kiosks, and for no other purposes.
+Your personal data will not be retained or sent to the central EES or other parties.
+The same guarantees and rules laid out in this privacy statement will apply during pilot studies.

 Controllers